mbalos16/mbalos16/README.md

 - [Morse Code](https://github.com/mbalos16/python_100_days_of_code/tree/master/day_82): a command-line program where the dictionary loops, strings and functions in Python are applied.
 [Morse Converter DEMO](https://www.youtube.com/watch?v=YvHdGF5BKtY)
 - [MochaMaps](https://github.com/mbalos16/python_100_days_of_code/commit/478aa555df8d46696f5b7d91501aa563d455ad15): a website that displays coffee shops and their facilities from a database by using: SQLite, SQLAlchemy, Jinja2, REST API, Flask API and Bootstrap-Flask.
 [MockaMaps DEMO](https://www.youtube.com/watch?v=2NSE_zE_FBE)

+### `Automation`

+- [LinkedIn Toggler](###Automation): Using Selenium for Python to automate recurrent LinkedIn tasks. **Please get in touch if you'd like a link to the repository**.

 ## Final Notes & Contact ☎️

-There are a lot more projects where I apply all this knowledge in my public repositories.
-Please have a deeper look to find more specific projects.
-Thank you for visiting my GitHub.
-Please share any feedback, suggestions, or tips that you believe could help me grow and improve!
+Thank you for visiting my GitHub!
+Feel free to have a deeper look in my repositories to find more specific projects. **Please share any feedback, suggestions, or tips that you believe could help me grow and improve!**

-I am always happy for a coffee chit-chat so please drop me an email at [mariabalos16@gmail.com](mariabalos16@gmail.com) or send me a message through [my LinkedIn](https://www.linkedin.com/in/mariabalos).
+I am always happy for a coffee, a chit-chat or a discussion of any possible collaboration.
+Please drop me an email at [mariabalos16@gmail.com](mariabalos16@gmail.com) or send me a message through [my LinkedIn](https://www.linkedin.com/in/mariabalos) if you fancy any of those.